top of page

 Cars cars cars...

-As the name makes clear, the concept of carfree is a reaction to the automobile-oriented development of urban transportation in the 20th century.
+As the name makes it clear, the carfree concept is a reaction to the automobile-oriented development of urban transportation in the 20th century.
 Before we jump into the wonderful world of carfree cities, please bear with us for a quick overview of the bad news first.

 An almost endless list of problems has arisen due to car culture.
-Cars kill over 3,000 people every day in crashes, and many others sustain serious and often lifelong debilitating injuries.
-Cars and the oil industry heavily pollute the air, causing severe respiratory disorders and other diseases contributing to the 11,500 daily deaths from outdoor air pollution.
-Transport emissions are among the biggest contributors to the climate crisis.
+Cars kill over 3,000 people every day in crashes.
+That is as many people as died in the September 11 terrorist attacks in the US, but every day.
+Beyond that, and just as heart-breaking, are the many more people who sustain serious and often lifelong debilitating injuries.
+This might be a musician who can't play music any more, or the principal income provider of a family whose career is cut short.
+Cars and the fossil fuel industry heavily pollute the air, causing severe respiratory disorders and other diseases contributing to the 11,500 daily deaths from outdoor air pollution.
+The dust from cars and trucks alone amount to a significant contribution to environmental pollution.
+To top it all off, transport emissions rank among the worst accelerators of the climate crisis.

 Time lost while stuck in traffic costs societies billions of dollars in lost productivity.
-Cars devour huge amounts of city space, robbing children of places to play and thereby seriously limiting cognitive development.
+Cars devour huge amounts of city space, robbing children of places to play.
+This seriously limits cognitive and social development in the crucial first few years of a person's life.

 condensed%20homepage%2020200422b_edited.